Betti Spectral Gluing: Gluing geometric bimodules

 on simplices compatibly with structure maps, and thus an identification of simplicial objects

 with the relative bar construction.
 Thus we have identified

 We will now verify the hypotheses of Theorem~\ref{descent theorem} are satisfied for the augmented simplicial diagram

 As already noted, the face maps are quasi-smooth and proper, the degeneracy maps are proper, and the requisite squares are Cartesian.
 Next, note that $p$ is a representable proper map, so that applying \cite[Prop.
 7.4.19]{AG}, we see the augmentation is conservative, since by definition the support condition on the target $\cZ_{-1}$ is the image of the support condition on the source $\cZ_0$.
 Next, we need to see that the categories $\QC^!_{\Lambda_n}(\cZ_n)$ are compactly generated for each $n\geq 0$.
-First, we can identify $\QC^!_{\Lambda_n}(\cZ_n)$ as the essential image of
+First, we can identify $\QC^!_{\Lambda_n}(\cZ_n)$ as the essential image of (where $\wh{\otimes}$ denotes the tensor product of stable presentable $k$-linear categories).
 This follows directly from~\cite[Proposition 7.4.12]{AG} (as in the proof of Proposition~\ref{fiber product prop} given in~\cite[Proposition 2.1.9]{spectral}.)
 Since $\QC^!(Z_X)$, $\QC^!(X)$, and $\QC^!(X\times_Y X)$ are compactly generated and all structure maps preserve compact objects by our hypotheses, it follows that the left hand side is compactly generated, hence so is $\QC^!_{\Lambda_n}(\cZ_n)$.

 It remains to establish that the diagram $(\cZ_\bullet,\Lambda_{\bullet})$ is a {\em strict} diagram of pairs, which we now prove separately as Proposition~\ref{strictness}. \end{proof}

 \begin{prop} The diagram $(\cZ_\bullet,\Lambda_{\bullet})$ is a strict Cartesian diagram of pairs. \end{prop}